symfony/symfony/UPGRADE-4.0.md

  * The `console.exception` event and the related `ConsoleExceptionEvent` class have been removed in favor of the `console.error` event and the `ConsoleErrorEvent` class.

+ * Default validation in `SymfonyQuestionHelper::ask` has been removed in favor of `Question::setValidator`.

 Debug
 -----